 She wasn’t expecting an answer.
 The whip–poor–wills called to each other over the pond, and maybe that was answer enough.

 Maggie poured two fingers of the Devil’s whiskey, with hands that did not shake, and raised the glass in a toast to the absent world.

 About the Author

 Ursula Vernon is the author of many children’s books, the Hugo Award winning comic “Digger,” and the Nebula Award winning story “Jackalope Wives.”
 She writes books for adults under the name T. Kingfisher, including “The Seventh Bride,” “The Raven & The Reindeer” and the latest, a web-serial entitled “Summer in Orcus.”

 About the Narrator

-Eden Royce is a Freshwater Geechee from Charleston, SC, now living in the English countryside.
+Eden Royce is a Freshwater Geechee from Charleston, South Carolina and now lives in the Garden of England.
 Her work can be found in Strange Horizons, Apex Magazine, Fiyah Literary Magazine of Black Speculative Fiction, Fireside Magazine, PodCastle, and Abyss &Apex.
-Her middle-grade own voices historical novel Tying the Devil’s Shoestrings will be published with Walden Pond Press in 2020.
+Her middle-grade own voices historical novel Tying the Devil’s Shoestrings is forthcoming from Walden Pond Press.
 Find her at edenroyce.com and on Twitter @edenroyce.